Approximation and Convergence of Large Atomic Congestion Games: Convergence of Weighted Congestion Games

-\begin{example} We illustrate the previous result on the Wheatstone network shown in \cref{fi:Wheatstone}.
-There is a single OD pair and $\run\geq 2$ identical players, each one with weight $\weight_{\play}\equiv 1/n$ so that the total demand is $\demand_{\tot}=1$.
+\begin{example} We illustrate the previous result on the Wheatstone network shown in Figure~\ref{fi:Wheatstone}.
+There is a single OD pair and $n\geq 2$ identical players, each one with weight $w_{i}\equiv 1/n$ so that the total demand is $d_{\tot}=1$.

-For each $\run$, there is a unique symmetric \acl{PNE} in which all players take the zig-zag path $\edge_{1},\edge_{3},\edge_{5}$ and pay a cost equal to $2$.
-For $\run=2$, we also have a pure equilibrium in which one player takes the upper path while the other takes the lower path, and they both pay $3/2$.
-For $\run\geq 3$, the only mixed equilibrium (modulo permutation of the players) is when $\run-1$ players take the zig-zag path and the last player mixes in any possible way over the three paths.
-In the limit when $\run\to\infty$, all these equilibria converge to the \ac{WE} of the corresponding nonatomic game with a unit flow over the zig-zag path. \end{example}
+For each $n$, there is a unique symmetric pure Nash equilibrium in which all players take the zig-zag path $e_{1},e_{3},e_{5}$ and pay a cost equal to $2$.
+For $n=2$, we also have a pure equilibrium in which one player takes the upper path whereas the other takes the lower path, and they both pay $3/2$.
+For $n\geq 3$, the only mixed equilibrium (modulo permutation of the players) is when $n-1$ players take the zig-zag path and the last player mixes in any possible way over the three paths.
+In the limit when $n\to\infty$, all these equilibria converge to the Wardrop equilibrium of the corresponding nonatomic game with a unit flow over the zig-zag path. \end{example}

+For games with strictly-increasing costs $c_{e}(\argdot)$ the Wardrop equilibrium loads $\widehat{x}_{e}$ are unique, which yields the following direct consequence.